phetdam/networking/README.rst

 Contents
 --------

 TBD.

-Currently there are is a client-server pair for simple message acknowledgment as well as a client-server pair for echoing messages.
+Currently includes a client-server pair for simple message acknowledgment and a client-server pair for echoing messages.

 Building from source
 --------------------